 Everyone tells you not to grow up too fast.
 Growing up or older is a strange concept that takes on a new meaning as you age.
-When you’re young, it almost seems unobtainable as time seems to pass slower.
+When you’re young, it seems unobtainable as time passes slower.
 As you grow older, you begin to wonder where all the time went.
 My grandad always told my mom and her siblings, “Don’t wish your life away.”
 Growing up and being an adult seems like the most significant thing when you are younger (no bedtime, no parents rules, no school, etc.).
 However, once you get there, you’d give anything to have just one more day as a young person.

 Ben Folds wrote: “Everybody knows it sucks to grow up…” (Still Fighting It)

 Lorde wrote: “Growing up a little at a time then all at once…” (Secrets From The Girl Who’s Seen It All)

 Fleetwood Mac wrote: